UA-112830647-1

 • Favorite snacks

-Yes, our airport representative from himalayan sanctuary adventure will be there to pick you up displaying your name outside the arrival terminal than you will be transferred to your hotel for overnight.
+Yes, our airport representative from Himalayan Sanctuary Adventure will be there to pick you up displaying your name outside the arrival terminal then you will be transferred to your hotel for overnight.

-Yes, most of the guesthouses provide proper running common cold shower and toilet facility.
+Yes, most of the guesthouses provide proper running common cold showers and toilet facilities.

 Wherever possible we utilize the toilet facilities provided by the tea houses/lodges on the trail.
 However, in case of emergency trekkers are recommended to find a private, scenic spot!

-Most of the tea houses do have western style flushing toilets however tea houses at higher elevations you could find the squat toilets made of either a ceramic basin on the ground or few planks precariously positioned over a hole in the ground which is always outside.
+Most of the tea houses do have western-style flushing toilets however tea houses at higher elevations you could find the squat toilets made of either a ceramic basin on the ground or a few planks precariously positioned over a hole in the ground which is always outside.

-Yes, you can obtain a visa easily upon your arrival at Tribhuwan International Airport in Kathmandu.
-Tourist Visa with Multiple Entry for 30 days can be obtained by paying the US $ 40 or equivalent foreign currency.
-Similarly, Tourist Visa with Multiple Entry for 90 days can be obtained by paying the US $ 100.
-Please bring 2 copies of passport size photos.
+Yes, you can obtain a visa easily upon your arrival at Tribhuvan International Airport in Kathmandu.
+A tourist Visa with Multiple Entry for 30 days can be obtained by paying US $ 40 or equivalent foreign currency.
+Similarly, a Tourist Visa with Multiple entries for 90 days can be obtained by paying US $ 100.
+Please bring 2 copies of passport-size photos.

 It depends on your spending habits.
-Generally, in Kathmandu and Pokhara you can allocate USD 10 to USD 15 for a lunch and a dinner.
-USD 20 to USD 30 per person a day will be enough to buy meals, bottles of water, chocolates, pay for the hot shower and a few drinks during the trekking.
+Generally, in Kathmandu and Pokhara, you can allocate USD 10 to USD 15 for lunch and dinner.
+USD 20 to USD 30 per person a day will be enough to buy meals, bottles of water, and chocolates, pay for the hot shower, and a few drinks during the trekking.

 Can I use credit cards in the places I visit in trekking?

 Yes, you can use your credit card in Kathmandu and Pokhara, Once you are out of the cities, all you need is cash.
-Please change the currency in local Nepali Rupees before you go to the mountains
+Please change the currency to local Nepali Rupees before you go to the mountains.

 We provide you only those options, which enhance your local experience while allowing you to travel comfortably and efficiently.
-We use private tourist vehicles for sightseeing, city tours and pickups.
-Depending on the group size we use cars, minibus, vans, tourist bus to and from Kathmandu/ Pokhara.
+We use private tourist vehicles for sightseeing, city tours, and pickups.
+Depending on the group size we use cars, minibusses, vans, and tourist buses to and from Kathmandu/ Pokhara.

 I am a Vegetarian, is that a Problem?

 No problem at all because our restaurants and hotels will serve a variety of vegetarian and meat-based meals.
-We always recommend our guests to enjoy vegetarian meals to avoid food poisoning, eating heavy meals.
+We always recommend our guests enjoy vegetarian meals to avoid food poisoning and eating heavy meals.

 What is the weather & temperature like in trekking?